SinisterXI/Student-Management-System/README.md

 ## Overview

-The **Student Management System** is designed to manage student information effectively.
+The **Student Management System** is designed to manage Student information.
 It allows users to add, update, delete, and view student records in a structured and organized manner.
 The system aims to simplify administrative tasks in educational institutions by providing an easy-to-use interface for managing student data.

 ## Features